Leninner/personal_portfolio/src/content/projects/static-website-aws.md

 terraform destroy
 ```

+> You can see the entire code of this project in my [GitHub](https://github.com/Leninner/cloud/tree/main/aws/terraform/serverless-app)

 ## Recommendation

 Remember that the final result of the project is directly related to the **AWS Serverless Web Applications Workshop**.
 I recommend that you follow the workshop to understand the project and also to learn more about AWS services.
 Also, I recommend that if any errors occur in the actual `production code`(not the code related to the infrastructure), you forget about it and **make sure the infrastructure is working correctly**.